rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default new PubSub();
 {{< /highlight >}}

-And add your first event in a new *src/subscription/message.js* file which is already used in the previous file:
+And add your first event in a new *src/subscription/message.js* file, which we used earlier:

 {{< highlight javascript >}}
 export const CREATED = 'CREATED';
 {{< /highlight >}}

-This folder structure already enables you to separate your events on a domain level.
-By exporting all events with their domains, you can simply import all events somewhere else and make use of the domain specific events there.
+This folder structure allows you to separate your events at the domain level.
+By exporting all events with their domains, you can import all events elsewhere and make use of the domain-specific events.

-The only piece missing is using this event and the PubSub instance in your message resolver.
-In the beginning of this section, you have already added the new subscription to the message schema.
-Now you have to implement the counterpart in the *src/resolvers/message.js* file again:
+The only piece missing is using the event and the PubSub instance in your message resolver.
+In the beginning of this section, you added the new subscription to the message schema.
+Now you have to implement its counterpart in the *src/resolvers/message.js* file:

 {{< highlight javascript "hl_lines=3 20 21 22 23 24" >}}
 ...